 The history of Virginia’s people, from indigenous communities to the first British colonists, has always been tied to the richness and diversity of its environment.
-Camping in Virginia today can offer a respite from the grind, and meaningful connection with the state’s natural resources—as well as an opportunity connect with the ones you love.
+Campgrounds in Virginia today can offer a respite from the grind, and meaningful connection with the state’s natural resources—as well as an opportunity connect with the ones you love.
 Imagine spotting a family of deer in Shenandoah National Park while sipping coffee with friends, or sharing a sunrise with wild ponies in Grayson Highlands.

 When you stay at campgrounds in Virginia, you have the chance to immerse yourself in the Virginia of the past and the present—and share a special experience with those who join you, whether that’s fellow campers or the local wildlife.